-On 4 October 2021, the Company issued 3,000,000 options with an exercise price of \$0.03 and an expiry date of 30 November 2023, to Mr C Stevens upon his appointment to the board.
+There was no share-based compensation during the financial year ended 30 June 2023.
+In the previous financial year the Company issued 3,000,000 options with an exercise price of \$0.03 and an expiry date of 30 November 2023, to Mr C Stevens upon his appointment to the board.